6 Tasty Desserts For The Carnivore Diet

 So, is there room for desserts in a carnivore diet?

 YES, for some people.
-Most carnivore diet advocates will say things like the sicker you are the stricter you should be.
+Most carnivore diet advocates say that the sicker you are, the stricter you should be.

 But…

-Dairy and eggs cause major problems for some people and if this is you it may be wise to just stop reading now.
+Dairy and eggs cause significant problems for some people, and if this is you, it may be wise to stop reading now.
 Most of the following dessert ideas have dairy and eggs!

 Does this mean you can gorge on Ice Cream and Cakes?